How to use cold outreach to generate B2B sales

 If you don’t have enough time, you can use some of the products and SaaS tools to find your ideal customers.

-Some of them are LinkedIn Helper, PhantomBuster, FindThatLead, UpLead and Voila Norbert.
+LinkedIn Helper, PhantomBuster, FindThatLead, UpLead, and Voila Norbert are some of them.

-You should have at least 7000 leads in your database before you even start your outreach campaign.
+Before starting your outreach campaign, you should have at least 7000 leads in your database.

 Bounce rate checking

 Higher bounce rate – less successful outreach campaign.
-Also, if you have a huge bounce rate, your website domain can easily go on a spam list.
+Also, your website domain can quickly go on a spam list if you have a tremendous bounce rate.

-This is the moment where you must be very careful.
+This is the moment when you must be very careful.